 I am the owner and founder of Jones Family Counseling Center, PLLC.
-As a counselor, work to offer therapy which best suits the individual child and family needs.
+As a counselor, I work to offer therapy that best suits the individual child and family needs.
 I am trained in EMDR through the EMDR Institute.
-I am trained in Emotionally Focused Therapy through the The International Centre For Exellence In Emotionally Focused Therapy.
+I am also trained in Emotionally Focused Therapy through The International Centre for Excellence in Emotionally Focused Therapy.
 I am a graduate of Johnson University here in Knoxville, Tennessee.
-I previously served as an adjunct lecturer for the Behavioral and Social Sciences School teaching Interpersonal Family Relationships and Family and Resource Community Management.
+I previously served as an adjunct lecturer for the Behavioral and Social Sciences School, teaching Interpersonal Family Relationships and Family and Resource Community Management.
 I have also worked in community mental health and as a staff member in a college counseling center.
 I hold credentials as a Nationally Certified Counselor (NCC).
-I am liscensed as Profesional Counselor and Mental Health Service Provider with the State of Tennessee Health Boards.
+I am licensed as a Professional Counselor and Mental Health Service Provider with the State of Tennessee Health Boards.

 I value my clients and meeting you where you are at.
-I specialize in trauma, grief and loss.
-I work with children, teens, adults, couples and families.
-I use a variety of thearpy tehchniques such as play therapy, art therapy, Attachemnt Focused Eye Movement Desentization Reprocessing, and Emotionally Focused Therapy.
+I specialize in trauma, grief, and loss.
+I work with children, teens, adults, couples, and families.
+I use a variety of therapy techniques such as play therapy, art therapy, Attachment Focused Eye Movement Desensitization Reprocessing, and Emotionally Focused Therapy.

 I have learned over the years that our past does not always define us, and that is a lesson that I continue to instill in my own life and in the life of my kids.
 While our past may not define us, we can sometimes carry our past with us without realizing it.
 If we do not properly process those past hurts, trials, and traumas, we could potentially continue to carry them with us throughout life.
 My hope as a therapist is to help others heal and get to a place where the past is no longer a controlling factor but instead a tool that makes one stronger.
 I believe that there can be healing, and it is my desire to help others through that process.